-When it comes to resource planning, the following applies: you will also have to do strategic and tactical planning for agile teams.
-You will need to staff running projects, train new staff etc.
+When it comes to resource planning, the following applies: Strategic and tactical planning is also necessary for agile teams.
+Staff is needed for ongoing projects, new staff must be trained, etc.

 Resource and Capacity Planning in Agile Projects

-Agile methods have an advantage in this respect: their fixed product and project teams as well as the fixed cadence make overall planning and the change of staff between projects much easier.
+Agile methods offer an advantage in resource planning: their fixed product and project teams, as well as the fixed cadence, make overall planning and the shifting of staff between projects much easier.

-Our tip: Take particular care to find a joint rhythm across projects and thus achieve harmonization.
-This will make it much easier for staff to change between projects.
+Our tip: Take particular care to find a shared rhythm across projects and thus achieve harmonization.
+This makes it much easier for staff to shift from one project to another.

-Agile teams are mostly self-organized and estimate efforts based on their own experience.
-At the beginning, this will be a rough estimate, but it will become more detailed in the course of the project.
-They report when something has been completed and give feedback in Reviews and Retrospectives.
+Agile teams are mostly self-organized and have the experience necessary to estimate the effort involved.
+This starts with a rough estimate that becomes more detailed in the course of the project.
+The teams report when something has been completed and give feedback in reviews and retrospectives.

-Alongside the Product Owner, they gather stakeholder feedback in Review meetings.
+Together with the product owner, they gather stakeholder feedback in review meetings.

-Kick-off meetings do not necessarily exist in agile environments.
+Kick-off meetings are no longer required in agile environments.

-The only remaining targets can be found in the Product Backlog or the Sprint Backlog as a subset for each Sprint.
-If something cannot be found in the Backlog, it will not be done.
+The only remaining targets can be found in the product backlog or the sprint backlog as a subset for each sprint.
+If something is not documented in the backlog, it will not be done.

-Yet, what may be missing likewise is a meaningful multi-project overview, aka program overview.
+Yet, what may be missing is a meaningful multi-project overview.